 Here’s a question we get a lot: “what is the purpose of cicadas?”
-It can be a loaded question, but I think people just want a concrete answer to justify the magnitude of the unusual (why only once every 17 years, why so many) or annoying (inconvenience, noise, ornamental tree damage) aspects of the 17 year cicadas.
-Every living thing has reason for existing, a niche to fill, a role to play, a purpose — let’s consider how cicadas fit it to the big picture.
+It can be a loaded question, but I think people just want a concrete answer to justify the magnitude of the unusual (why only once every 17 years, why so many) or annoying (inconvenience, noise, ornamental tree damage) aspects of the 17-year cicadas.
+Every living thing has a reason for existing, a niche to fill, a role to play, a purpose — let’s consider how cicadas fit it to the big picture.

 The cicada’s purpose in terms of critters:

 Cicadas provide a link in the food chain between trees and critters, which I’ll define as any animal that will eat a cicada.
-Critters love cicadas, and a 17 year cicada emergence is the single greatest feast of their lives.
-It’s like 17 years of Christmas, Thanksgiving and birthday parties rolled into one incredible month.
+Critters love cicadas, and a 17-year cicada emergence is the single greatest feast of their lives.
+It’s like 17 years of Christmas, Thanksgiving, and birthday parties rolled into one incredible month.

 Trees feed off the sun and nutrients in the soil, cicadas feed off the trees, critters eat cicadas, and alpha predators (wolves, foxes, bears, cats, game fish, people) eat critters.
-The massive release of food and energy that comes from a cicada emergence results in an explosion of critter populations, which in turn results a boon for alpha predators as well.
+The massive release of food and energy that comes from a cicada emergence results in an explosion of critter populations, which in turn results in a boon for alpha predators as well.

 The cicada’s purpose in terms of fungi: